redFrik/GFX/README.md

 # GFX

 Green effects module system with optional GUI.
+Modules automatically adapt to any number of channels.

 Based on redModule in the [redSys](https://github.com/redFrik/redSys) quark.

 ## Requirements

-[SuperCollider](https://supercollider.github.io) version 3.10 or newer running under macOS, Linux or Windows.
+[SuperCollider](https://supercollider.github.io) version 3.9 or newer running under macOS, Linux or Windows.

 ## Dependancies